 To keep glucose levels in the normal limits:

-- Don’t eat too much: If a person is obese, he or she must lose the added kilos.
+- If a person is obese, they must lose the added kilos.
 Additional pointless fat is associated with diabetes risk, as fat tissue functions as an endocrine organ.

 - Quit the habit of smoking.

 - Maintain a good and sound sleep; try sleeping at least 7 hours every night.

 - Move a lot; try not to sit longer than half an hour at once.
 Even a one-minute walking break can work for any person.

 - Reduce the consumption of alcohol.
 Opt for dry red wine over beer, sweet wines, as well as colorful drinks.